levelupcc/level-up/_pages/you-the-trainer/setting-expectations-for-participants-organizers-and-yourself/setting-expectations-for-participants-organizers-and-yourself.md

 - **There is no such thing as perfect security:** However, this doesn't mean the situation is hopeless or that taking steps to increase your digital safety doesn't make a difference.
 A good example of this is the case for strong passwords.
 The "security" provided by strong passwords has much less to do with *unbreakability* and more to do with *resilience*: the more effort and resource it takes for an adversary to crack a password, the more time it will take.
 By pairing a strong password with strong password *practices* (i.e. periodically changing them), you've already changed over to a new password by the time this same adversary has come anywhere *close* to cracking the previous one.

 - **There is no such thing as a permanent digital security solution:** The tools, services, and devices we use will change.
 Governments and hostile actors have a stake in defeating secure tools and software, and will always employ considerable resources to do so.
 The popular digital services (e.g., Google, Facebook, etc.) will continue to change their security and privacy policies, usually in ways that reduce protections for their users.
-The ways we use digital tools and services will always change too â€” and every change usually brings more or different security risks.
+The ways we use digital tools and services will always change too — and every change usually brings more or different security risks.

 - **You are as secure as the most "un-secure" person you connect with online:** Secure communications, for instance, depend on everyone involved for them to provide privacy from end-to-end.
 If you encrypt a document, but the person who will receive it is not ready for encryption, then your encryption won't work.
 No matter how much you try to protect your information on social media, your 'friends' will tag your photos, reveal your locations, or divulge things about you.